USING IRONXL

 IronXL Excel Library

-IronXL is .NET library that prioritizes ease of use, accuracy and speed for its users.
+IronXL is a .NET library that prioritizes ease of use, accuracy, and speed for its users.
 It helps you open, read, create, and edit Excel files with lightning-fast performance and without any errors.
 It works without MS Office Interop, which makes it a powerful tool for developers.

-IronXL is compatible with all .NET Frameworks along with Linux, MacOS, Docker, Azure and AWS.
-It can be used to create Console, Web and Desktop applications.
-It supports different workbook formats like XLS and XLSX file, XSLT and XLSM, CSV and TSV.
+IronXL is compatible with all .NET Frameworks along with Linux, MacOS, Docker, Azure, and AWS.
+It can be used to create Console, Web, and Desktop Applications such as Blazor and MAUI for modern Web Apps.
+It supports different workbook formats like XLS and XLSX files, XSLT and XLSM, CSV, and TSV.

 Some Important IronXL Features

-objects. - Excel file formulas recalculated automatically each time a sheet is edited.
+• Excel file formulas are recalculated automatically each time a sheet is edited.

 How to open an Excel file in C#?